 The stemThe assembly is held together by 1/4in diameter dowel.
 One way to ensure that the hole is central in the stem of the clock is to drill the blank all the way through before it is turned.
 It can be held in the lathe either on a mandrel or, my method, between cone centres.
 If the latter method is employed a revolving centre must be used in the tailstock to reduce the friction at that end.
 If that is done then the cone centre in the headstock will provide an adequate drive.

 Before the pieces are assembled a hole has to be drilled in the bottom edge of the face.
-This is done by clamping the face to an L shaped jig to keep it vertical on the drill press.
-This is carried out in the same way as drilling the head of a mirror, as described in the mirror project.
-Care must be taken to ensure that the hour markings on the face will be in the correct position.
-To insure proper operation and build of the clock, it would be advised that your reviews of the finished pieces be accurate.
-You may not be able to hire a home advisor to handle this so be sure to be as thorough as possible on you final reviews of the pieces.
+To do this the face is clamped to an L shaped jig to keep it vertical on the drill press and is carried out in the same way as drilling the head of a mirror, as described in the mirror project.

 A designers kit of partsIf you are unsure about the way the pieces will look when they are assembled, or if you wish to try out different designs, then you can make yourself a designers kit of parts.
 Such a kit is shown in the photograph.
 If the jointing dowels are glued (only) into the stem sections then the pieces can be fitted together, temporarily, in a variety of ways.